-Installing Windows programs or components to transfer data is out of this section's scope, but I have included some notes on what you should check before attempting the Direct Connection via cable, this info is included in the "
+Installing Windows programs or components to transfer data is out of this tutorial's scope.
+Read about what you should check before attempting a direct cable connection.

 Read why serial cable connections might still be important